dmitry-timofeev/exonum-doc/src/get-started/java-binding.md

     disposes created snapshots only when TestKit is closed.
     Therefore it is recommended to use first two methods if a large number (e.g. more than a hundred) of snapshots needs to be created.

+Review: Example with getSnapshot a simple service (e.g., "Suppose there is a service with a single transaction incrementing a counter stored in `EntryIndex`")?

 ### Time Oracle Testing

+Review: I'd rewrite to clarify that this functionality exists for testing services depending on the time oracle.
 The TestKit allows to use [Time Oracle](../advanced/time.md) in your tests.
-To do that, TestKit should be created with [`TimeProvider`][testkit-time-provider], which allows to manually manipulate time that is returned by TestKit time service.
+To do that, TestKit should be created with [`TimeProvider`][testkit-time-provider], which allows to manually manipulate
+Review: by time service.
+However, it does not manipulate the time in the schema, it manipulates the time source that the time service uses to calculate the time.
+Therefore, the users need to be aware of the time oracle implementation details to use it successfully in service tests.
+I am not sure how to explain it best. time that is returned by TestKit time service.

 ```java